TheExploration/Krunker.io-hack/README.md

 Put it in tampermonkey

-Middle mouse button for hack menu
+Middle mouse button/F1 for hack menu